CKs-Technology-News/PrivacyTools/README.md

 - [AeroPeek11](https://github.com/noahlbartley/AeroPeek11) – Bring back the Aero Peek feature into Windows 11.
 - [AltSnap](https://github.com/RamonUnch/AltSnap) – Drag windows when pressing the alt key (like on Linux, for Win).
 - [ContextMenuForWindows11](https://github.com/ikas-mc/ContextMenuForWindows11) – Add Context Menu For Windows 11.
-- [DefenderUI](https://defenderui.com/Download/InstallDefenderUI.exe) – Freeware alternative to Simple Windows Hardening, it is not FOSS and not as advanced as HC or simple HC.
+- [DefenderUI](https://defenderui.com/Download/InstallDefenderUI.exe) – Freeware alternative to Simple Windows Hardening, it is not FOSS and not as advanced as HC or Simple HC.
 - [Dynamic Windows 11 Setup TPM Bypass Script](https://forums.mydigitallife.net/threads/windows-11-setup-tpm-bypass-the-many-ways.84063/) – Easy script to enable and disable TPM requirement for Windows 11.
 - [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) – This project aims to bring back a productive working environment on Windows 11.
 - [Fido](https://github.com/pbatard/Fido/) – Fido (Full ISO Download Script) is a PowerShell script to download Windows 8.1, Windows 10 and Windows 11 ISO files from official Microsoft servers.